-Phakic IOLs are some of the latest additions to refractive surgery armamentarium.
-Phakic IOLs mean that the patients keeps the current natural lens that they have inside their eye and add on a new implant.
+Phakic IOLs are some of the most exciting additions in the refractive surgery armamentarium.
 This has a tremendous advantage for patients that are young and have the ability to accommodate.
 There are two types of Phakic IOL's currently approved by the FDA, the Verisyse and the Visian ICL.

 Many patients in past that had been denied refractive surgery because of too high of a correction or too thin of a cornea or mild corneal ectasia, may now be candidates for this revolutionary surgery.

 The Visian Implantable Collamer Lens (ICL) is an intraocular lens that is implanted through a small incision and placed inside the eye behind the iris (colored part of the eye) but in front of the natural lens.
 This procedure is very comfortable and has a very easy recovery.
 The Visian ICL also has a Toric version that can be used in patients with astigmatism.

 Patient usually have both eyes operated on at the same time.
 The procedure takes about 30 minutes for both eyes.
 Since the Visian ICL is behind the iris, it is not visible to other people.

 The Artisan Phakic IOL by OPHTEC was first distributed in the USA under the name Verisyse.
 The Verisyse™ Phakic IOL is used to treat moderate to severe myopia, the medical term for nearsightedness.
 With over 20 years of use and 150,000 procedures performed worldwide, results prove that the Verisyse™ design is safe and effective for very nearsighted people who are tired of thick glasses and are not candidates for Custom LASIK.

 How Verisyse™ works